 Then change the heat to the medium-low.
 Let the rice stays on the stove for 1.5 to 2 hours.
 Put also a Damkoni (= a clean kitchen towel) on the lid.
 It absorbs the exceeded humidity of the pot and helps the rice crust to become so crunchy!

 Your rice probably will cook soon (in 15 mins) but we want that nice crust at the bottom of the pot (Tahdig) so for a better result:

 During this long cooking time, you can make 5-6 thin holes in rice with the bottom of a small spoon and put small chunks of Butter in them.
 This way, The the melted butter makes our Tahdig/rice crust better and gives a gorgeous color!

 Preparing Saffron Rice

-When to remove the rice from the stove?
+When to remove it from the stove?

 Turn off the heat

 The rice is ready!

 This rice is a perfect match of various stews and kormas & kebabs from different cuisines (especially Indian and Thai)